 Stormwater permitting and management requirements vary widely among states, making it important for contractors to maintain a good working relationship with their state and local agencies.
 Understanding local stormwater management requirements can help prevent significant potential fines and project delays.
 With offices in more than 140 locations nationwide, Terracon can provide you with a local, trusted stormwater professionals familiar with your area regulations and can recommend the right solutions for your stormwater issues.

-Erick Dubcak, P.G. is a project manager at Terracon’s Seattle office specializing in environmental project work for a wide variety of clients throughout the Northwest.
+Eric A. Dubcak, CESCL is a Group Manager at Terracon’s Seattle office specializing in environmental and storm water project work for a wide variety of clients throughout the Pacific Northwest.